 There is no fee for services however, donations are encouraged.
 Contact the office to learn more about the program eligibility guidelines.

-Sponsorship and funding is provided by the ElderSource, Department of Elder Affairs, and a Community Development Block Grant with matching funds from the City of Jacksonville Parks, Recreation and Community Services Department, Senior Services Division.
+Funding provided by ElderSource, Department of Elder Affairs, and a Community Development Block Grant with matching funds from the City of Jacksonville Parks, Recreation and Community Services Department, Senior Services Division.

 Independent Living Program